Brother's Keeper (1992 film)

 Brother's Keeper is a 1992 documentary directed by Joe Berlinger and Bruce Sinofsky.
 The film is about an alleged 1990 murder in the village of Munnsville, New York.

 The film is in the "Direct Cinema" style of the Maysles brothers, who had formerly employed Berlinger and Sinofsky.

 Summary

 In a rural farming community near Utica, New York, Delbert Ward is accused of killing his brother William.

-Production
+Release

 After its theatrical run, Brother's Keeper aired on PBS as part of the series American Playhouse.

-Ward Boys
+The Alleged Murder Case

 William Ward, who had been ill for years, was found dead one morning.
-His brother Adelbert was accused of killing him, perhaps by smothering.
-The prosecution's theory at trial was that Adelbert had performed a mercy killing in order to put William out of his misery after a period of severe headaches and declining health.
+His brother Delbert was accused of killing him, perhaps by smothering.
+The prosecution's theory at trial was that Delbert had performed a mercy killing in order to put William out of his misery after a period of severe headaches and declining health.
 As the film progresses, it is revealed that during the coroner's examination of William's body, semen was found on clothing and on William's leg, leading to the prosecution's suggestion that Delbert had killed William in an episode of "sex gone bad."

-Adelbert Ward was acquitted at trial, largely because of the lack of any physical evidence and because the New York State Police violated Adelbert's rights by coercing a confession (which he later retracted) and having him sign a written statement which he could not understand due to his illiteracy.
+Delbert Ward was acquitted at trial, largely because of the lack of any physical evidence and because the New York State Police violated Delbert's rights by coercing a confession (which he later retracted) and having him sign a written statement which he could not understand due to his illiteracy.